Deploy Code Generation Definitions

 When you create custom code generation definitions, to share the definitions between models and other users:

-When you create definitions in a package by using the Custom Storage Class Designer, for each user, place the folder containing the package folder on the MATLAB® path.
+When you create definitions in a package by using the Custom Storage Class Designer, for each user, place the folder that contains the package namespace folder on the MATLAB® search path.
 For more information, see What Is the MATLAB Search Path?.

 Dictionary Usage for Models Created with Different Versions of Simulink

-You link a model to a data dictionary that was saved in a previous version of Simulink (for example, you link a model that you develop in R2018b with a dictionary saved in R2018a).
+You attach a data dictionary that was saved in a previous version of Simulink to a model (for example, you attach a dictionary saved in R2018a to a model that you develop in R2018b).

 You open a model, which has a local Embedded Coder Dictionary, in a version of Simulink that is older than the current version (for example, you developed a model that uses a local dictionary in R2018a and you open that model in R2018b to continue development).